gu-dsan6000/spring-2019/README.md

 ## Mac Users (Optional)

-I recommend using [iTerm](https://www.iterm2.com/) as another Terminal application for your Mac.
-I’ve been using it for years and I love it.
-This is not required, but truly recommended.
+We recommend using [iTerm](https://www.iterm2.com/) as another Terminal application for your Mac.
+This is not required, but recommended.

 ## Credit Cards